 What to do if your patient is having a Relapse

-It is important to remember that most relapses of NMO need to be assessed and treated promptly.
-We will try and answer any queries you may have regarding NMO.
-Contact us on;
+It is important to remember that most relapses of NMOSD need to be assessed and treated promptly.
+We will try and answer any queries you may have regarding NMOSD.
+Contact us on:

-Kerry Mutch, Sam Linaker and Tricia Kelly NMO Nurses Rosie Gore and Sandra Reeve NMO Nurses
+Kerry Mutch, Sam Linaker and Tricia Kelly NMOSD Nurses Rosie Gore and Sandra Reeve NMO Nurses

 Walton Centre for Neurology John Radcliffe Hospital

 If there is a sustained deterioration in any symptoms which lasts for longer than 48 hours.
 Check for any signs of infection eg chest or urine and treat.

 Other conditions that may be considered rather than NMOSD

 Neuromyelitis Optica Spectrum Disorder (NMOSD) can easily be mistaken for a number of other conditions that have similar symptoms.
 These include: